NAS: Ubuntu Server on Intel ATOM

 • Time-machine for Apple computers – howto because I have a fruity laptop.

-In the BIOS, you may want to enable ‘reboot after powerloss’, especially if you plan to place the NAS out of sight.
+In the BIOS, you may want to enable ‘reboot after powerloss’, especially if you plan to place the NAS out of sight (like I did, right above the ceiling in the toilet to be exact).
 That way, if you ever have a power outage, your system will be up and running as soon as power is back on.

 Powerconsumption Tweaks